Affiliate links on Android Authority may earn us a commission. Learn more.

 Note that this is Microsoft’s implementation of spatial sound.
 If you have content that supports other implementations, such as Dolby Atmos or DTS Headphone:X, you’ll need to download separate, paid apps from the Microsoft store.
-Dolby Access provides Atmos support and requires a one-time payment of $14.99 USD after a seven day free trial.
-DTS Surround Unbound includes DTS Headphone:X and will cost you $19.99 USD after a two-week free trial.
+Dolby Access provides Atmos support and requires a one-time payment of $14.99 after a seven-day free trial.
+DTS Surround Unbound includes DTS Headphone:X and will cost you $19.99 after a two-week free trial.

 How to turn on spatial audio on Mac